 You may have been bowling at Maple Hall, but did you know about Maple Room, the lounge located at the top of the exposed brick staircase between the lanes?
 They have board games, life-size scrabble, a killer bar, and an outdoor patio to enjoy a selection of cocktails only available upstairs.

 Merchants of Beer

-A haven for pups and beer lovers, there's no question that Merchants of Beer has one of the largest of Downtown's outdoor spaces!
+A haven for pups and beer lovers, there's no question that Merchants of Beer has one of the largest outdoor spaces in Downtown Knox.
 Chill under the shade of the pergola or on the large turf lawn, play some ping-pong and cornhole, order from the Pop Up Truck, stay for the day.
-This beer garden is loads of fun!
+This beer garden is loads of fun.

 A great spot for lunch on Market Square, Myrtle’s patio might be small, but it's mighty.
 The hanging lights, the pretty planters, and the cute tables set an atmosphere you'll never want to leave.
 Plus the famous fried chicken and soulful sides will have you coming back for more.

 Hello happy hour!
 Our favorite time to enjoy Nama is right after work on their wrap-around patio.
 They have underrated cocktails, fresh sashimi, and over-the-top delicious sushi that's half-off on Mondays and Thursdays.